ualia946/ualia946/README.md

 🚀 Passionate about:

-- **Deep Learning**: Building and training neural networks using TensorFlow and PyTorch.
+- **Deep Learning**: Building and training neural networks using TensorFlow and Keras.
 - **Web Development**: Creating dynamic web applications with React, Node.js, and Django.
 - **Network Administration**: Managing and configuring network systems.
 - **Hardware Security**: Conducted low-level audits on routers using CH341A USB programmer and SOIC8 clips to access firmware and crack password hashes with John the Ripper.